tiptenbrink/thesis/finalpresentation.md

 (start with previous overview, then expand each one with the full details, then make it a simple block)

-* I have implemented two constraint-specific checkers, which check mini-claims that involve specific constraints; these are the subproblems.
+* I have implemented two constraint-specific checkers, which check subclaims that involve specific constraints; these are the subproblems.
 One for cumulative and one for another constraint: alldifferent.
 Alldifferent is a constraint that requires a list of values to all be distinct
 * Earlier, I mentioned a methodology that makes it easier to extend the checker.
-With extend I meant support for verifying mini-claims involving new constraints, other than alldifferent cumulative
+With extend I meant support for verifying subclaims involving new constraints, other than alldifferent cumulative
-* Furthermore, I implemented a checker for a mini-claim that is known as "deduction".
-As opposed to the constraint-specific claims, deduction mini-claims refer to previous mini-claims to support new mini-claims.
+* Furthermore, I implemented a checker for a subclaim that is known as "deduction".
+As opposed to the constraint-specific claims, deduction subclaims refer to previous subclaims to support new subclaims.
 So they combine them.

 ? todo: temporarily expand to show the details here